Quad Bike Safety for NZ Farmers + Free Safety Checklist

 Most of us know someone who’s had a rough run on a farm bike.
 By opening up the conversation with your team, discussing safer operating practices, some of this knowledge seem like common sense to seasoned workers is fresh and needed information for the greener staff.

-To make it easier, I’ve put together a free Site Specific Safety Plan (SSSP) template for quad bikes.
+To make it easier, I’ve put together a free Quad Bike Safety Checklist template for quad bikes.
 It’s designed for farmers to use in toolbox meetings as a practical starting point for conversations about quad bike safety.
 It’s not a one-size-fits-all document so I encourage you to adjust it to match your farm, your team, and your conditions.

 Wrapping Up